-- B. The examiner shall conduct a minimum of one hundred (100), with fifteen (15) juvenile post-conviction sex offense polygraph examinations in the three (3) year listing period on juveniles who have committed sexual offenses; - C. The examiner shall complete a minimum of forty (40) hours of continuing education every three (3) years in order to maintain proficiency in the field of polygraph testing and to remain current on any developments in the assessment, treatment, and monitoring of sex offenders.
-Up to ten (10) hours of this training may be indirectly related to sex offender assessment/ treatment/ management.
-It is incumbent on the trainee to demonstrate relevance to sex offender issues if the training is indirectly related to sex offender assessment/treatment/ management.
-The remaining thirty (30) hours shall be directly related to sex offender assessment/treatment/management and ten (10) of these hours shall be specific to sex offenders (please reference the List of Specialized Training Categories for further details).
-These training hours may be utilized to meet the qualifications for both adult and juvenile polygraph examiners; - D. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
-The SOMB may also solicit such additional references as necessary to determine compliance with the Standards and Guidelines.
-These references shall include, but not be limited to other members of the community supervision team; - E. The examiner shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency.
-Peer review must be conducted annually at a minimum; - F. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application
+- B. The applicant shall complete a minimum of fifty (50) polygraph exams on post-conviction sex offenders while operating under the Associate Level status; The Application shall complete both adult and juvenile exam in order meet the qualifications and provide services for both populations. - C. The examiner shall complete a minimum of forty (40) hours (which includes SOMB Introductory or Boosters Training) of continuing education every three (3) years as determined by the supervisor and examiner based upon individual training needs in order to maintain proficiency in the field of polygraph testing and to remain current on any developments in the assessment, treatment, and monitoring of sex offenders.

+These training hours may be utilized to meet the qualifications for both adult and juvenile polygraph examiners;

+- D. The applicant shall demonstrate competency according to the individual's respective professional standards and conduct all examinations in a manner that is consistent with the reasonably accepted standard of practice in the polygraph examiner community; - E. The applicant shall submit to a current third-party background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
+The references shall relate to the work the applicant is currently providing; - F. The applicant shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency.
+When possible exams of each type shall be submitted.
+If an examiner is not conducting a particular type of exam this should be discussed with the applicable supervisor and identified within the application.
+Peer review must be conducted by the Polygraph Examiner annually at a minimum.

+Individuals wanting to provide polygraph services to sex offenders with developmental/intellectual disabilities, shall ensure one (1) of the quality assurance examinations submitted is on a DD/ID individual.
+There is no requirement to what type of exam needs to be submitted.
-Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea;

-- G. The examiner shall report any practice that is in significant conflict with the Standards and Guidelines; - H. The examiner shall demonstrate compliance with the Standards and Guidelines; and - I. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.
+- G. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contendere to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - H. The applicant shall demonstrate compliance with the Standards and Guidelines; and - I. The applicant shall comply with all other requirements outlined in the SOMB Administrative Policies.